 Citing rapid changes to the global military environment, Xi spoke about the informationized modern warfare, noting that joint operations have grown to be the basic form of combat.
 “Accordingly, there have been new changes in terms of the military’s size, structure, and formation, which features smaller in size, more capable in strength, modulization and multi-functionality, with scientific factors playing bigger roles,” Xi said.
 “Quantity should be reduced, quality improved to build a capable and efficient modernized standing army,” Xi said, adding that China must develop a joint operation force system with the elite force at its core.

 Some believe the future of modern warfare will be fought by automated weapons systems.
 Osama and other terrorists were tracked by these military robots; they have proved themselves in Iraq and Afghanistan.
 Several militaries are currently working on a range of not only unmanned, but autonomous military vehicles.
-Israel this summer became the first to actually deploy such machines to active duty.
+Israel became the first to actually deploy such machines to active duty.
 IDF spokespeople told that since mid-July, fully-automated, self-driving vehicles have been patrolling the border of the Gaza Strip.
 In addition to patrol vehicles, Israeli defense contractors are also developing autonomous assault units.
 The robots currently in the field are unarmed, but future plans include equipping them with weapons as they are deployed to additional border regions.

 Russia has claimed to have carried out for first time in the world, an attack on a fortified area of militants by battle robots.
 In the province of Latakia, army units of the Syrian army, with the support of Russian specialists and Russian combat robots, took the strategic tower of “Syriatel”, 754m in height.
 In the attack on the tower, six robotic complexes “Platform-M” and four complex “Argo” were used.
 A friendly robot was recently deployed to Syria featuring self-propelled artillery installations (SAU) “acacia” that can destroy enemy positions.